Girl Scouts Get to Know Nuclear Patch

 - When used responsibly, radiation provides reliable, clean energy.

 - We use radiation in many other helpful ways: to date fossils, in growing our food, in medicine, and in industry.

-It is recommended that troops work directly with an ANS Local Section to organize a workshop for a group of girls, since many of the activities involve teamwork.
+It is recommended that troops work directly with an ANS Local or Student Section to organize a workshop for a group of girls, since many of the activities involve teamwork.
 However, modified activities are available for girls to complete the requirements on their own.
-If you have any questions about the patch or ANS’ requirements, please contact Janice Lindegard at (708) 579-8290 or by email: firstname.lastname@example.org.
+If you have any questions about the patch or ANS’s requirements, please contact Janice Lindegard at (708) 579-8290 or by email: email@example.com.

 Get to Know Nuclear

 Prerequisite: Describe the basics of nuclear science.